tjex/tjex.github.io/src/content/blog/2023/the-noob-chronicles-chapter-1.md

   damn easy it is to work with text and files compared to before.
 - built my own website from scratch *and actually make conscious design decisions that I follow through on*.
-- studied a full semester of computer science at one of the best regarded engineering schools in Europe (KTH, Stockholm) and survived.
+- studied a full semester of computer science at one of the most notable engineering schools in Europe (KTH, Stockholm) and survived.
 - became proficient with git and feel safe and confident to try out changes quickly and deeply within my projects.
 - become comfortable reading and implementing API documentation.
-- learned my way around JavaScript, Python, Go, HTML, CSS, Lua and Bash to a degree that is between functional and mediocre.
+- learned my way around JavaScript, Python, Go, HTML, CSS, Lua and Bash to a degree that is on average between functional and mediocre.
 - solved a real world creative problem with code during an [artistic project](https://github.com/tjex/WOMB-Installation).
 - reinvigorated my musical side and creative palette with [TidalCycles](https://tidalcycles.org/), allowing